Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Results

 \subsection{Weighted networks}

-The proposed method samples faster while being as unbiased as the BF method for both originally weighted and synthetically weighted networks (Fig~\ref{fig:result_weighted}).
-The proposed method samples 10--1000 times faster than the BF and stub-matching methods for large networks, with the CPU time growing linearly with respect to the number of edges (Fig~\ref{fig:result_weighted}A).
-The BF and proposed methods preserved the expected degree and strength relatively well, with a notable deviation of the strength sequence for the Product Space SITC network.
-This is likely due to the inference error of the parameters of the UECM, not the sampling algorithms per se, as the BF method also shows a similar deviation.
-The stub-matching method based on the Chung-Lu model preserves the degree sequence well, but falls short for the degree sequence.
+The FastMaxEnt method samples faster while being as unbiased as the BF method for both originally weighted and synthetically weighted networks (Fig.~\ref{fig:result_weighted}).
+The FastMaxEnt method samples 10--100 times faster than the BF and strength-based sampling methods for large networks, with CPU time growing linearly with respect to the number of edges (Fig.~\ref{fig:result_weighted}A).
+The BF and FastMaxEnt methods preserve the expected degree and strength relatively well, with a notable deviation of the strength sequence for the Product Space SITC network.
+This is likely due to inference error in the parameters of the UECM, not the sampling algorithms per se, as the BF method also shows a similar deviation.
+The strength-based sampling method based on the Chung-Lu model preserves the strength sequence well but falls short for the degree sequence.